 Plant Display Maintenance and Our Expert Team

-Winter plant entrance and patio displays can give a restaurant a nice visual advantage in attracting customers.
+Winter plant entrance and patio displays can give a nice visual advantage in attracting customers.
 However, plants are living things and therefore require some upkeep.

 This upkeep changes depending on the season.
 The components involved are watering, fertilization, pruning, and location.
 Certain plants are easier than others to maintain, but when it’s all said and done the cost of time seems quite acceptable given the value they add.